BoyuanFeng/ZENO/README.md

 # ZENO

 ZENO is a type-based optimization framework for accelerating zero-knowledge neural network (zkNN) inference, published at ASPLOS'24.
-ZENO is a research prototype that is unaudited and should not be relied on in production.
+As a research prototype, ZENO is unaudited and should not be relied on in production.